Natooz/MidiTok/docs/midi_tokenizer.rst

 ..  code-block:: python

     if tokenizer1 == tokenizer2:
-        print("The tokenizers have the same vocabulary!")
+        print("The tokenizers have the same vocabulary and configurations!")

 Save / Load tokenizer
 ------------------------